-Many years ago, I worked in an ice cream shop that made all of its ice cream.
+Many years ago, I worked in an ice cream shop that made all of its ice creams.
 White Dream was one of our signature flavors.
 It is a vanilla base with white chocolate chips and mini marshmallows.
 I am not sure the exact recipe, but this is close.
 I use my Vanilla Bean Ice Cream as a base for all of my flavors, and it makes such a smooth, creamy, and rich base.
 I love it.
 I cannot wait to make some raspberry and peach when we settle down and get into our new house.

 I am typing this post from Denver, Colorado.
 We have had a wonderful trip so far.
 Today we spent the day with good friends and toured the Coors Brewery.
 Tomorrow, we are going to make a big push and get to our final destination in Kansas.
-We will not be in a house for awhile, but it will be nice to stay in the same place for a few days.
+We will not be in a house for a while, but it will be nice to stay in the same place for a few days.
 We have gotten really good at packing and unpacking the car.
 We have had a great trip, but we are getting really tired.
 So far, we have been to Salt Lake City, Cheyenne, Estes Park, Golden, and Denver.
 The kids get medals for how good they have been.
 They have been troupers.
 I am off to bed, I’ll see you in Kansas.

 - 3/4 cup sugar